ELGAS Knowledge Hub

 But why?

-There are three main differences in how LPG gas heaters and natural gas heating work.
+There are three main differences in how an LPG heater (LPG gas heater) and natural gas heating work.

 1. LPG has a higher calorific value or energy content, so less gas is required to produce the same amount of heat as you would with natural gas.